 The speed of change in the global tourism and hospitality industries means that students need to be kept abreast of contemporary issues.
 This is achieved through our close links with industry and an opportunity for students to engage in a full-time work placement.

 This course is delivered by a team of research-active, internationally recognised experts with a wide range of industry and academic experience.
-These include Dr Philip Alford, who specialises in the use of emerging digital technologies and Professor Dimitrios Buhalis, who is known for his work on technology in tourism research, practice, and education and is one of the most cited authors in the world on tourism marketing.
+This includes Professor Dimitrios Buhalis, who is known for his work on technology in tourism research, practice, and education and is one of the most cited authors in the world on tourism marketing.
 This ensures that discussion in lectures and seminars is informed by both cutting edge research and practice.

 Gain a more detailed insight about this course by watching our online presentation, delivered by Senior Lecturer Dr Susanna Curtin.